 When a student repeats a course, all grades appear on the transcript.
-Grades of CO and W are not used in the calculation of grade point average.
-These grades also are not counted in the repeat regulations.
+Grades of CO and W are not used in the calculation of grade point average but may affect a student's eligibility for financial assistance.
+Students should consult with Financial Assistance and their advisors before making a decision to repeat a course.